lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **"TS_EXP_MATCH” (StringExpression, StringExpression)**
 Output: Boolean Expression
-Expression that does a string match on the given expression.
+Expression that does a string match on the indicated expression.

 ## Anchor creation functions
 {: #anchor_creation}